Learning Concepts, Not Tokens: Self-Supervised Semantic Alignment for Language Models: Training Methods

 \subsection{Concept Training Objective}

 We introduce a \textit{concept-level loss} that rewards semantically equivalent completions, rather than a single surface form.

-Let $S$ denote an input sentence prefix (e.g., ``this website is safe to ''), and let $T$ be the original content token (``browse'').
-We define $T^\ast$ as the set of contextual synonyms for $T$ \{\textit{browse, search, visit, surf, navigate, access, click, view, ...}\}.
-Instead of optimizing the likelihood of predicting the exact token $T$, the concept objective rewards the model for predicting \textit{any} token belonging to the conceptual equivalence class $T^\ast$.
-Formally:
+Let $S$ denote an input sentence (e.g., ``this sticker can be placed''), and let $T$ be the original content token (``placed'').
+We define $T^\ast$ as the set of contextual synonyms for $T$, including $T$ itself: \{\textit{placed, attached, put, installed, ...}\}.
+Instead of optimizing the likelihood of predicting the exact token $T$, the concept objective rewards predicting \textit{any} token belonging to the conceptual equivalence class $T^\ast$:

 where $\Theta$ denotes the model parameters and $p(t_n \in T^\ast \mid S, \Theta)$ is the probability assigned by the model to the $n$-th token in the contextual synonym set $T^\ast$.
 This objective \textbf{encourages the model to distribute probability mass across multiple realizations of the same concept}, rather than concentrating exclusively on a single lexical form.